dojonorth/fun-basics-dojo/README.md

 [This](http://nikgrozev.com/2016/03/14/functional-programming-and-category-theory-part-1-categories-and-functors/) provides a good explanation of functors from basic concepts without going into too much detail.

 A more heavyweight discussion can be found [here](https://hackernoon.com/functors-and-applicatives-b9af535b1440).
 Or if you want just the bare bones, then look no further than [here](https://tpolecat.github.io/2014/03/21/functor.html).

+TODO: Work in - * Functor is very similar to morphisms as we described them before (functions).
+The major difference is that it is a morphism between categories (sometimes called a structure preserving map) instead of objects (lifted from http://www.cakesolutions.net/teamblogs/category-theory-patterns-in-scala)

 #### 4-Monads
 TOTO: Write me.